Charan SinghArchives

 1930

-Office bearer of the Ghaziabad Arya Samaj committee, Chairman or General Secretary, till 1939.
-Actively participates in Gandhi’s Salt Satyagraha, first ever imprisonment for six months on 5 April.
-Wins elections unopposed to the District Board of Meerut where he remains until 1935 as Junior Vice President and then Vice Chairman.
+An office bearer of the Ghaziabad Arya Samaj committee, serving as either Chairman or General Secretary until 1939.
+Actively participated in Gandhi’s Salt Satyagraha, and was imprisoned for six months on 5 April.
+He won elections unopposed to the District Board of Meerut, serving as Junior Vice President until 1935, and then as Vice Chairman.